What is Ethical Hacking?

 Roles and Responsibilities Of Ethical Hacker

-Let’s discuss about the obligations of a Certified Ethical Hacker:
+Let’s discuss the obligations of a Certified Ethical Hacker:

 - Meeting with your customer to discuss the current security systems in place.